 Sweeney Estate Historic District, North Tonawanda – Release Date: July 2021

 Sometimes referred to as the “Lumber Baron” neighborhood, this Historic District is an intact residential area that was developed between 1849 and 1930, first for the wealthy and later for the working class.
 It thus features a range of architectural styles, from Queen Anne and Italianate to American Foursquare and Arts & Crafts.

 Park Place Historic District, Niagara Falls – Release Date: August 2021

 The Park Place Historic District, developed between 1885 and 1928, is a rare intact residential neighborhood in the City of Niagara Falls.
 It includes examples of Arts & Crafts, Colonial Revival, Italianate, and Queen Anne houses, as well as the former home of industrialist and inventor James G. Marshall.

-Broadway Historic District, Lancaster – Release Date: October 2021
+Broadway Historic District, Lancaster – Release Date: *Delayed.
+December 2021

 After its start as a residential corridor, Broadway/U.S. Route 20 saw an increase in commercial development after the rise of the automobile.
 The historic district features a variety of building typologies and styles, from the 1832 Lancaster Presbyterian Church to E.B.
 Green’s c.
 1935 Brost building, a car dealership.

-Jamestown Downtown Historic District – Release Date: December 2021
+Jamestown Downtown Historic District – Release Date: *Delayed.
+January 2021.

 This Historic District represents the evolution of Jamestown from a small village into a city with a bustling downtown.
 Due to the technological, economic, and social changes caused by 19th-century industrialization, the downtown grew into a commercial center whose architectural styles include Renaissance Revival, Classical Revival, and Art Deco.